jeromeetienne/AR.js/README.md

 ![screen shot 2017-03-12 at 15 19 51](https://cloud.githubusercontent.com/assets/6317076/23833024/b2e045be-0737-11e7-9ef0-8e1ac9e49ba8.png)
 ![screen shot 2017-03-07 at 10 08 39](https://cloud.githubusercontent.com/assets/6317076/23833015/947f6abe-0737-11e7-9a0d-1ea919f6ffbe.png)

+# principles
+- "Shared #ar is a lot more real than solo #AR." - Augmented reality principle [tweet](https://twitter.com/jerome_etienne/status/847889867296124933)
+- "The marker must be a portal from where the virtual emerges." by @AndraConnect - #AR principles at dinner 😏 [tweet](https://twitter.com/jerome_etienne/status/842112692211056640)

 # Status
 - At the three.js level is the main one.
 It is working well and efficiently
 - a-frame component - it export ```<a-marker>``` tag.
 It becomes real easy to use.